SSyncropel Docs

 spl drain status # waits until in-flight = 0

-Stop the daemon gracefully
+Stop the instance gracefully

 This sends SIGTERM.
-The daemon flushes the SQLite WAL, closes the socket, and removes its PID file.
+The instance flushes the SQLite WAL, closes the socket, and removes its PID file.
 If --stop reports "not running" but the port is still bound, see the orphan-recovery section on the runbook.

 VACUUM (optional, but reclaims space)